 Haggis takes some time to prepare, not so much because the method is complex, but because there are lots of ingredients and lots of fiddly things to do.

-Pair Haggis with my recipe for Clapshot with Whisky Sauce (and once you make clapshot, you’ll never go back to plain old mashed potatoes) and add some oatcakes, whether home made or store bought.
+Pair Haggis with my recipe for Cock-a-leekie Soup as a starter to your Burns Night supper and Clapshot with Whisky Sauce as a side (and once you make clapshot, you’ll never go back to plain old mashed potatoes) and add some oatcakes, whether home made or store bought.
 And for dessert, try one of my all time favourites, which is also very easy to make, Sticky Toffee Pudding.

 You can make Haggis a day or two in advance.
 This gives the spices time to mature, but this is not necessary to achieve full deliciousness.